sulli365/crypto_crawling/memory-bank/progress.md

    - Need to test functions with larger datasets

 2. **Memory Usage**
-   - Parallel crawling can consume significant memory
+   - Some APIs may still require further memory optimization
-   - Browser instance management needs optimization
+   - Need to fine-tune memory thresholds for different environments
-   - Batch size and concurrency settings need fine-tuning
+   - Potential for additional cleanup optimizations
-   - Resource monitoring during long crawling sessions
+   - Monitoring for long-term memory stability

 3. **Rate Limiting**
    - Different APIs have varying rate limit policies